What is an EMP501 reconciliation?

 - Adobe Air 3.1

-- [email protected] validation calculation file – Check under the EMP501 status dashboard.
-After clicking update the submission status will be shown, select Download Employment Tax Validation button at the top of the screen in order to download the file.
+- e@syfile validation calculation file – Check under the EMP501 status dashboard.
+After clicking update the submission status will be shown.
+Select the Download Employment Tax Validation button at the top of the screen in order to download the file.

 - eFiling validation calculation file - Check on the EMP501 work page next to the EMP501 information.
 Click on View under the Certificate Errors heading.
 The file can now be downloaded as the save option will be displayed.

 SARS requires that employers be consistent in the submission channel used when submitting their EMP501 reconciliation and tax certificates for a particular filing period.
 For example, if an employer submitted their reconciliations via SARS eFiling for the August interim submission, they should submit the annual reconciliation through the same channel and not resubmit via e@syfile and vice versa.